 There are no useful maps available at the village, which consists of a hotel and rail station.

-above, but go directly up to a gully in the summit crags.
-This is passed easily and the summit, marked by a post, lies a few
+a gully in the summit crags.
+This is climbed easily and the summit, marked by a post, lies a few

 Camorro Alto, 1377m